 This is crucial because so many stress-relieving activities like listening to music, having a warm bath and yoga focus on relaxation AFTER the event.
 Yet by the time you wind down, you’ve probably already experienced hours of stress and its unpleasant effects.
-The stress hormone cortisol, for example, stays in your system for hours rather than minutes once released.
+The stress hormone Cortisol has been nicknamed ‘the stress hormone’ as it is released in higher levels during the body’s flight or fight response to stress.
+Levels of…, for example, stays in your system for hours rather than minutes once released.
 So the key is learning how to change your reaction to stress, stopping the emotional and hormonal fallout that follows.

 HeartMath is a simple technique that achieves this – and comes with loads of positive side effects, from better sleep and energy levels to clearer thinking and decision making.